 GMC Sierra owners have reported 47 problems related to brake antilock control unit/module (under the service brakes category).
+The most recently reported issues are listed below.

 : the contact stated that when the vehicle travels below 10 mph the vehicle goes into abs mode and the brakes don't work.
 The vehicle was taken to the dealers twice for the same replacement pertaining to the abs sensing unit and the front hub recall.
 The vehicle is currently presenting the same problems.
 Updated 7/25/2006 -.